 Cavity Wall Insulation Removal

 Coastal Wall Ties have been at the forefront of cavity wall insulation removal, providing expert reports for compensation claims and poor extractions, We have used many of the methods of extraction available to us today including the use of industrial air compressors and industrial vacuums, all of which have there drawbacks and advantages.
 Our method involves removing bricks strategically, however this does not affect the structure or look of the property and allows us to complete the extraction eliminating continued damp problems.
-Most properties facing damp problems due to the cavity wall insulation is down to incorrect installation of the cavity wall fill, the material is pumped under pressure from the van, through the hose and into the cavity, the amount of pressure can be increased/decreased by the installer.
-Increasing this pressure allows the job to be completed in half the time, meaning more jobs completed and more money.
+Most properties facing damp problems due to the cavity wall insulation is down to incorrect installation of the cavity wall fill, the material is pumped under pressure from the van, through the hose and into the cavity, the amount of pressure can be increased/decreased by the installer, Increasing this pressure allows the job to be completed in half the time, meaning more jobs completed and more money for the installer and company.

 However when the insulation has been installed under high pressure, circles of solid insulation are formed around the injection holes and leave voids elsewhere, these circles of solid insulation allow the penetration of water.